mrchrisadams/herenow/readme.md

 When you run the Herenow app, and visit the server it will maintain a list of Owners currently in a given space, that is updated whenever someone leaves or enters, and make this list available at a given url accessible from outside the space too.

-_Note - you can only see the full list of devices when inside the building yourself.
-From the outside, you can only see the list of users _
+*Note - you can only see the full list of devices when inside the building yourself.
+From the outside, you can only see the list of users.*

-_insert picture goes of list of people, and their gravatars in one group, then a collapsible list of machines, and a collapisble list of unknown devices_
+_insert picture here of list of people, and their gravatars in one group, then a collapsible list of machines, and a collapsible list of unknown devices_

 If you prefer to see this information over an API, you can hit the same url, but appending with the suffix `/owners`, to get a json array of the people listed, with a timestamp of the request made.

 If you know they are in the space, you can also fetch just the json representation of that single owner, like so:

-GET /owners/:username
+    GET /owners/:username.json